Famous People From Kansas City

 - Donald J. Hall, Sr. – businessman

-- Joyce Hall – businessman, founder of
+- Joyce Hall – businessman, founder of Hallmark Cards

-- Leon Harden –
+- Leon Harden – football player for Green Bay Packers

 - Jean Harlow – actress

-country music singer-songwriter, former member of
+- Jessica Harp – country music singer-songwriter, former member of The Wreckers with Michelle Branch[16]

-- Thomas Hayward – leading tenor of
+- Thomas Hayward – leading tenor of Metropolitan Opera

 - Robert A. Heinlein – science fiction author; his stories are frequently set in or reference Kansas City

-- Ernest Hemingway – iconic novelist and
+- Ernest Hemingway – iconic novelist and short story author

 - Shauntay Henderson – FBI Ten Most Wanted fugitive, convicted criminal

-- Paul Henning – writer, producer of
+- Paul Henning – writer, producer of The Beverly Hillbillies TV series

-- Opal Hill – golfer and
+- Opal Hill – golfer and LPGA co-founder

 - Jerry Hines – Emmy Award-winning photographer, voted cutest baby of Kansas City 1975

-biochemist who led synthesis of first enzyme
+- Ralph F. Hirschmann (1922–2009) – biochemist who led synthesis of first enzyme

 - Mabel Hite – vaudeville and musical comedy performer, father worked at Owl Drug Store